Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 ## Credits
-All images are my own.
+All images and content are my own.
 Music in the YouTube video is supplied as part of the user agreement to improve UX.

 ### Acknoledgements - Attribution